docarray/docarray/docs/user_guide/storing/index_elastic.md

 ## Delete documents

-To delete the documents, use the built-in function `del` with the `id` of the Documents that you want to delete.
+To delete documents, use the built-in function `del` with the `id` of the documents that you want to delete.
 You can also pass a list of `id`s to delete multiple documents.

 ```python